Welcome Package: Expressive Art Therapy Client Kit for Moms

 — Natalie Rogers, PhD, REAT

 Why art as therapy for moms?
+Because the path to motherhood has changed you.

-• Through creative expression, such as art and music, we'll explore your emotions and build your resilience, while also cultivating mindfulness, self-care, and self-compassion practices.
+This is a supportive space where you can share your experiences without judgement or unsolicited advice.
+Through creative expression, such as art and music, we'll explore your emotions and build your resilience, while also cultivating mindfulness, real self-care, and self-compassion practices.

 So, although it might be initially nerve-wracking, in the end, expressing yourself with creativity will open up new possibilities, and perspectives and turn the chaos into calm (aka. help you feel alive, vibrant and more chill as a mother).